barchart/north-america-retail-fuel-price/docs/content/quick_start.md

 ## Making Your First Query

 As an example, let's retrieve all retail fuel prices from all travel centers in your zip code area:
-* Open your favorite web browserhttp://ondemand.websol.barchart.com/getFuelPrices.json?apikey={YOUR_API_KEY}&zipCode={YOUR_ZIP_CODE}
+* Open your favorite web browser:
-* Enter your API key and zip code into the url template:
+* Enter your API key and zip code into the url template: http://ondemand.websol.barchart.com/getFuelPrices.json?apikey={YOUR_API_KEY}&zipCode={YOUR_ZIP_CODE}
 * Copy and paste the url into the browser, and hit enter
 * Voila!
-The API will returned qualified grain bids to your browser, similar to below:
+The API will return the requested pricing to your browser, similar to below:
 ```
 "status": {
     "code": 200,